faizaniqbalLC/burgerWalaFrontend/READme.md

 This is cs burger wala app just create by me and still working on its backend side.
 I'm facing some deployment issues on vercel If anyone want to contribute feel free to do this.

-# Getting Started with Starter Template of MongoDB Epressjs Nodejs.
+# Getting Started with burgerWalaFrontend.

 ## Available Scripts